Oktopost/Squid/Docs/Source/References/Select/queryCount.rst

 	// $totalLoggedInUsers = 738

 | If ``GROUP BY`` is present, a ``COUNT(DISTINCT ...)`` on the expressions from ``GROUP BY`` will be executed instead.
-| The returned value should much the number of rows the query with ``GROUP BY`` would produce, if executed.
+| The returned value should match the number of rows the query with ``GROUP BY`` would produce, if executed.

 .. code-block:: php
 	:linenos: